Uasmi/classic-wow-discord-templates/readme.md

 Separate text channel for Druids
 ###### Come on, Druids.
 You have too many cool things in the game!
 Separate Teldrassil is not that bad!
 #### ![](https://wow.zamimg.com/images/wow/icons/large/spell_nature_reincarnation.jpg) Taunt
 This one is a surprise.
-To trigger the command just type *-taunt* and see what will happen.
+To trigger a command just type *-taunt* and see what will happen.
 ###### Make sure you joined the voice channel!

 ## Requirements and prework: